 2. RFRA protects America's religious diversity: If all Americans belonged to only one religion, RFRA might not be necessary.
-In that case, the government might realistically be expected either to exempt the monopolistic religion's practices from every law, or to not pass conflicting laws in the first place.
+In that case, the government might realistically be expected either to exempt the monopolistic religion's practices from any law they would otherwise violate, or to not pass the law in the first place.
 But America is a country of tremendous religious diversity.
 As a result, "it is not surprising that well-intentioned, broadly-applicable legislation often conflicts, sometimes severely, with the religious beliefs of certain groups of people."
-Rather
+Rather than force religious people to a choice between obeying their government or obeying God, "it makes sense to create exceptions for those groups whenever that can be reasonably done," especially in light of "our society's dedication to religious toleration and pluralism."
+22